-The SOR identified one allegation under this guideline concerning Applicant's failure to file his Federal income tax returns for tax years 2012 through 2015.
-In his answer to the SOR, Applicant admits the allegation.
-Applicant explained his failure to file his Federal income tax returns was not due to a lack of means, but rather a failure to complete the required process and paperwork.
-(Government Exhibit 2.)
+The SOR identified two allegations under this guideline concerning Applicant's failure to file his Federal and state income tax returns for tax years 2008 through 2017.
+In his answer to the SOR, Applicant admits each of the allegations.
+Applicant states that he has no excuse for failing to file his income tax returns for so many years.